YugabyteDB smart drivers for YSQL

 For an example of how connection pooling reduces latencies, see Database Connection Management: Exploring Pools and Performance.

-Using smart drivers with YugabyteDB Managed
+Using smart drivers with YugabyteDB Aeon

 When connecting using an upstream driver, you connect to the region of choice, and application connections are then uniformly distributed across the region without the need for any special coding.